-I make powdered laundry soap and it costs me very little.
+I make homemade laundry detergent powder and it costs me very little.
 But I really like the convenience of liquid laundry soap.
 I never need to worry about whether it will dissolve all the way.
-And as a bonus, I can spot treat with liquid soap!
+And as a bonus, I can spot treat stains with liquid soap!

 Homemade Liquid Laundry Detergent Recipe 1

-This recipe is very simple.
+This recipe mixture is very simple.
 It has only two ingredients with an optional third.

 - 1 cup liquid soap (make your own with this recipe)